-Don’t pick a career path like I did, just for the money.
+Don’t pick a career path like I did just for the money.
 The startup world isn’t a place where most people get rich.
-Luckily it worked out for me, but if I were you, don’t count on luck.
+Luckily it worked out for me, but if I were you, I wouldn’t count on luck.
 If you want to solve a problem because you are passionate about it, become an entrepreneur for that reason, and not for the money.
 Money is a side effect of solving a problem that enough people are facing.

 Lesson #10: Stick to what you know